kharland/distributed/README.md

    message packaged as a string.
 -  `Node.send` is used to send a message to a peer.
 In this example, we let the peer send the first message while we simply respond with "Hello!".
 The signature for `Node.send` is `send(Peer reciever, String category, String contents)`.  __TODO(#68)__
--  __Note__:  We did not have to respond with the category 'Greet'.
+-  __Note__:  We did not have to respond with the category "Greet".
 We can use any category name, so long as `message.sender` is listening for it.

 #### Disconnecting from Peers